Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 For How Long?

 You may remain in the relaxed stretched positions for a few counts or a few minutes, depending on how you feel.
 Just remember: when the body is placed in a new position, it will always make itself felt.
 Relax down into the stretch, breathing out the pain at every slow out-breath.
-When the pain has gone, gently roll out of the position and slowly rebuild your body with the new, painless sensation clocked in.
+When the pain has gone, gently roll out of the position, and slowly rebuild your body with the new, painless sensation clocked in.
 You are now engaging new muscles to hold you better.
 It is important to physically memorize the improved position throughout the day if you can, so the same stretch, perhaps tomorrow, will take you further.

 People who never stretch perceive a stretch as a pain; a cracking in the joints as arthritis.
 A cracking joint is the sound of the end of bones moving against each other when they have, for a time, not been moving much.
 With a few slow repetitions of the movement, accompanied with breathing, the cracking noises diminish and go away completely.
 It is nothing to worry about as long as it does not hurt.
 Consider cracking noises in your body as the squeaking hinges of a rusty door.
 When the hinges get oiled, the door opens and closes silently.
 Ditto with joints.
 When they are lubricated with increased blood flow, they soon stop cracking.

-The Ultimate Stretch
+Gravity Inversion: The Ultimate Stretch

-As shown in the above video, one of the most pleasant ways to relax and stretch the entire body is using a Gravity Inversion Table.
+As shown in the next video, one of the most pleasant ways to relax and stretch the entire body is using a Gravity Inversion Table.
 A gravity inversion table helps to loosen and realign all your joints with gentle anti-gravity traction.
 Initially designed to get rid of a stiff back or stiff neck by simply relaxing in an inverted position, a gravity inversion table does much more.
 It stretches out the entire body, gently pulling on every joint attachment (ligaments & tendons) and its connected muscle tissue.
 When you finish, after a few minutes, you will have grown slightly taller, feel elevated, lighter, both in mood and sensation.

 Regular use of a gravity inversion table is sure to guarantee greater comfort in the body, the gateway to getting rid of all your aches and pains.